suyog-pipliwaal/Ultra-Lightweight-Client-Side-AI-for-Voice-Interview-Summaries/README.md

 - ✅ Could not figure it why workers does not work on safari
 - ✅ Need to manully export the model Code is available in model_export dir.
 I run this code on google colab.
 - ✅ Contextual filler phrase generation
 - ✅ Summary that are generated are not very good quality
+- ✅ You will see two contribute in this repo both are my accouts.
+I have multiple accounts one github and one for bitbucket.